 There are two well-established piano movers here in Maine.
 Starbird Piano (call (207) 828-0888) and The Piano Mover’s of Maine (call (207) 939-3018), both of which are based in Portland and are excellent.
 Both, in my experience, are willing to travel pretty far.
 Pricing for piano moving is quite variable, and you should have the following information ready: The location the piano is moving from and to; The number of steps at both locations; The size of the piano (length for a grand or height for an upright).

-You might try using the search at Piano Age Calculater.
+The first place I recommend is The Bluebook of Pianos Piano Age directory.
+It’s free, and they have the most common makes (like Baldwin, Wurlitzer, Yamaha, and Steinway); however, many of the smaller manufacturers are missing.
+You might try using the search at Piano Age Calculator, although this is now a paid service.
 I can look up the piano age in the Pierce Piano Atlas if I have the serial number and make.
+For that, you can contact me directly.

 Looking for a piano light?
-There are quite a few on the market, but I have had customers repeatedly recommend the Mighty Bright Orchestra Light.
+There are quite a few on the market, but I have had customers repeatedly recommend the Lumiens Music Stand Light.
 The light clips on top of your music rack whether on a grand piano or an upright, but it’s also capable of standing upright on its own if you don’t have a suitable place to clip it.

 Are you interested in tools for cleaning under the strings of your grand piano?
 Spurlock Tool’s “Squeegie Type” Soundboard Cleaner is a very professional tool costing about $80, but will give you excellent and reliable results, without having to remove the lid of the piano.
-Alternatively, the First Chair Soundboard Duster is a much simpler tool (about $30) for dusting underneath the strings.
-Soundboard steels are the most inexpensive option ($5 plus the cost of a microfiber cloth), but they are a very labor-intensive option and will require removing the lid of the piano.
+Soundboard steels are the most inexpensive option ($5 plus the cost of a microfiber cloth), but they are a very labor-intensive option and will generally require removing the lid of the piano.

 If you’re looking for a luthier, Valerio Mongillo in Kennebunk has an exceptional reputation.